cablehead/gpt2099.nu/docs/reference/schemas.md

 This document is the authoritative reference for all data structures used throughout gpt2099.

+## Core Concepts

+### Headish

+A key concept in gpt2099 is the **"headish"**, which is a reference (specifically, the ID) to a particular turn within a conversation thread.
+This allows commands like `gpt main` to continue a conversation from a specific point by specifying the `headish` using the `--continues` flag.
+The conversation context is built by tracing backward from the specified 'headish' through the `continues` links.

+This mechanism enables:

+- **Conversation continuation**: Resume any conversation from any specific turn
+- **Branching conversations**: Start multiple conversation branches from the same point
+- **Flexible context building**: Control exactly which turns are included in the context window
+- **Thread navigation**: Move through conversation history in a structured way

+See the [Identifiers](#identifiers) section below for the technical specification of headish values.

 ## Normalized Context Window Input Schema

 This is the primary schema that provider `prepare-request` functions receive: